aws/aws-cdk-rfcs/text/359-construct-hub-deny-list.md

 3. The "discovery" and "ingestion" lambda functions will retrieve this file for each request, and will consult the deny list for every package.
 If an incoming package is in the deny list, it will be skipped and a log entry will be emitted with the deny information.
-4. The "inventory" process will retrieve the deny list and will filter out all denied package from inventory.
+4. The "inventory" process will retrieve the deny list and will emit a metric that includes the number of deny list entries in the list for monitoring purposes.
-   Statistics about denied package will also be included in the inventory metrics.
-5. We will add a trigger to the "catalog-builder" for object deletion so when a denied package is deleted from the packages bucket, the catalog will be rebuilt without that package.
+6. We will add a trigger to the "catalog-builder" for object deletion so when a denied package is deleted from the packages bucket, the catalog will be rebuilt without that package.

 ### Is this a breaking change?